Frequently Asked Questions

+Absolutely.
 There are many ways to defend against a DWI charge.
-If you were arrested, contact an attorney as soon as it is feasible to do so.
+If you were arrested, contact a DWI attorney as soon as possible.

 Q: What penalties does New Jersey impose for DWI?

-Penalties for a conviction will vary in severity depending on whether or not it is your first offense.
+Penalties for a conviction will vary in severity depending on whether it’s your first, second or third offense.

 If the reading is 0.15% or above, an ignition interlock device must be installed on any car that is driven by the individual for 6 to 12 months.

 You will pay fines and surcharges that total more than $6,500: court fines and assessments starting at $575, a $3,000 surcharge to the State, and usually more than that to your insurance company.
 Ignition interlock adds more than $1,000 to your costs to $400.

 There is possible jail time of 30 days.
 You would have to complete alcohol awareness classes provided through the Intoxicated Driver Resource Center (IDRC) for 12 to 48 hours.

 If the violation occurs in a school zone, penalties double.

 Second convictions result in a 2 year loss of New Jersey driving privileges, and carry fines as high as $1,000, and other similar assessments as in first offense convictions.
 You must pay for and attend 48 hours of alcohol awareness classes, usually served at a weekend facility.
 You must perform 180 hours of community service.
 There is a minimum 2 day jail term, with the possibility of up to 90 days.

 For second and greater violations, an ignition interlock device must be installed on any car driven by the convicted offender for 1 to 3 years after the license has been restored.
 Learn more about the interlock system here.